 Simmons University is now test optional.
 This means you do not need to submit your test scores to be considered for admission, to be considered for scholarship, or to be considered for any special programs.
 If you took the ACT or SAT in high school, or the TEAS, we recommend you only submit scores if you meet one of the following:

 - SAT: Successful applicants typically have at least 1200 or higher on the Critical Reading and Math sections of the SAT.

 - ACT: Successful applicants typically have at least a 24 or higher for their composite score and a 24 or higher on the math section.

 - TEAS: Successful applicants typically have scores of at least 80% on each section.

 The admission committee will review your application to learn not only what you have accomplished, but also who you are.
 To apply as a transfer student, you need to submit the following information in addition to the application:

-- Official Transcripts - Simmons requires official transcripts from all previously attended colleges and universities.
-The final high school transcript or GED/HiSET is waived for applicants with a completed Associate's degree.
-Official transcripts should be sent directly to us by the institutions' Office of Undergraduate Admission.
+- Official Transcripts - Simmons requires official transcripts from all previously attended colleges and universities, as well as the final high school transcript or GED/HiSET.
+Official transcripts should be sent directly to the Office of Undergraduate Admission by the institution.